 COVID-19 Vaccine Information

-Vaccination clinics will primarily take place at NMC's Hagerty Center, 715 Front St, Traverse City, MI 49686.
-Some clinics will be held on location and will be annouced primarily on this page, on our Facebook page, or through local media outlets.
+Vaccination clinics will primarily take place at our Cherryland Mall location.
+1700 South Garfield Ave.
+Traverse City, MI 49686.
+Some clinics will be held on location and will be announced primarily on this page, on our Facebook page, or through local media outlets.

 PLEASE KEEP YOUR COVID-19 VACCINATION CARD FOR YOUR RECORDS

-**Seniors who do NOT have internet access or need additional help, can call 231-715-5557 for help scheduling**
+Seniors who do NOT have internet access or need additional help can call 231-715-5557 for assistance with scheduling vaccinations.

-Additional data can be found on The State of Michigan's COVID Vaccine Dashboard
+Additional vaccination data can be found on The State of Michigan's COVID Vaccine Dashboard

 Additional Helpful Resources: